-The Applicant asked the Authority for information about the procedure used by the Authority to handle claims of vehicle repair costs caused by potholes.
-This decision finds that the Authority failed to respond to the request and requirement for review within the timescale allowed by the Freedom of Information (Scotland) Act 2002 (FOISA) and the Environmental Information (Scotland) Regulations 2004 (the EIRs).
+The Applicant asked the Authority for information about the relocation of Lenzie Academy.
+This decision finds that the Authority failed to respond to the Applicant's requirement for review within the timescale allowed by the Freedom of Information (Scotland) Act 2002 (FOISA) and the Environmental Information (Scotland) Regulations 2004 (the EIRs).